ClickHouse/ClickHouse/docs/en/operations/table_engines/summingmergetree.md

 When creating a `SummingMergeTree` table the same [clauses](mergetree.md#table_engines-mergetree-configuring)  are required, as when creating a `MergeTree`  table.

-### Deprecated Method for Creating a Table
+<details markdown="1"><summary>Deprecated Method for Creating a Table</summary>

+!!! attention
-!!! attention    Do not use this method in new projects and, if possible, switch the old projects to the method described above.
+    Do not use this method in new projects and, if possible, switch the old projects to the method described above.

 ```
 CREATE TABLE [IF NOT EXISTS] [db.]table_name [ON CLUSTER cluster]